Assistive Technology

 - Internet Archive – A huge resource of over 20 million downloadable books and texts.
 Create a free account and choose from their collection of 2.3 million e-books which can be borrowed for one hour at a time or 14 days if available.
 Audio read-along feature included with e-books.

-- King County Library System (KCLS) – All currently enrolled Shoreline Community College students have access to the KCLS online library resources, which include e-books and audiobooks.
+- King County Library System (KCLS) – All currently enrolled Shoreline College students have access to the KCLS online library resources, which include e-books and audiobooks.